 WeChat: The app to find people near you

 WeChat is China’s largest social network, but it has expanded to the rest of the world.
-One difference that sets it apart from Facebook is its "people nearby" feature, which allows you to find other WeChat users nearby.
-WeChat won’t show you their exact location, but it will give a general distance.
+Its "people nearby" feature allows you to find other WeChat users nearby.
 And since you can filter by gender, it is a useful way find new friends or a romantic partner.

 A new entrant into the platonic friend-finding space, Peanut launched in early 2017 as a way for moms to meet fellow cool moms nearby.
-Founded by tech veterans with experience in the space (CEO Michelle Kennedy was deputy CEO at Badoo and serves on Bumble’s board), it uses the same swipe interface style as Tinder—but instead of swiping based on looks, moms swipe based on interests.
+Founded by tech veterans with experience in the space, it uses the same swipe interface style as Tinder—but instead of swiping based on looks, moms swipe based on interests.
 It also includes info about kids and their ages so moms can use the app to assess playdate compatibility and make plans.

-LinkedIn: The best way to keep professional contacts
+LinkedIn: The best app to keep professional contacts

 At this point LinkedIn has basically morphed from professional social network to recruiting juggernaut.
-Theoretically, you’re only supposed to add people you know, but, let’s be honest, many people don’t use it that way.
 To find new contacts, simply search for companies or industries you’re interested in, and you can find highly-placed potential contacts who already work there.
 Since LinkedIn shows you mutual connections, you’ll know if you have actual friends who can make an introduction.